 The published report was based on a qualitative research made up of 19 interviews with Eritrean refugees who left Israel between 2014-2016.
 11 interviews were conducted in Germany and eight in the Netherlands, the countries of residence of the interviewees, in which the overwhelming majority received refugee status.
 The interviewees were recruited using a snowball sampling method.
 During the time of conducting the research, all three of us resided in Berlin, and we were contacted by refugees who “voluntarily” departed through social media and by telephone.

-Some of the interviews knew us through common acquaintance, as we all have years of experience working with refugee communities residing in Israel under the auspices of several NGOs.
+Some of the interviewees knew us through common acquaintances, as we all have years of experience working with refugee communities residing in Israel under the auspices of several NGOs.
 Additional interviewees were recruited through the connections of NGOs and activists in Israel and around the world.
 Participants in the first group of interviewees then connected us to friends and acquaintances who had also left Israel and reached Europe, and those connected us with additional acquaintances and so forth.
 16 of the interviews were conducted in person, at a coffee shop or the home of the interviewee, and three were conducted over the phone.
 Every interview lasted between an hour to two hours.
 Usually, the interviews were carried out as part of a longer meeting, which included an informal introductory conversation.

 Interview done in The Netherland, August 2017 (Photo: Shahar Shoham)